jabchotipong/Travelly/README.md

 ![travelly1](https://user-images.githubusercontent.com/89916459/146689955-256277e2-b523-482d-bfd6-f71818749bea.png)

 # About The Project
 Travelly is a travel agency website.
-This is my first project after I started learning about frontend development.
-It was only built by HTML and CSS that are basic fundamentals of frontend development.
+This was my first project when I started learning about frontend development.
+It was only built by HTML and CSS that were basic fundamentals of frontend development.
 I built it to showcase and imporve my skills.

 # What Languages I Use For This Project
 * HTML